MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 }
 ```
 ##### Description:
 This command can serve several purposes.
 The standard one is to request financial statistics from the Node.
-However,
+Besides
-there are other options, like to ask for a view into the database (with multi-parameter customization), to be able to
+that, there are other options, like to ask for a view into the database (with multi-parameter customization),
-look at tracked debts of accounts recorded in respective tables.
-Such an option is available for both the payable and
+to be able to look at tracked debts of accounts recorded in respective tables.
+This option is available for both
-receivable table.
+the payable and receivable table.

-One way to pursue it is a query of top N records, ordered by one's choice, either by balance or age.
-This command setup
+One way to proceed is a special query of top N records, ordered by one's choice, either by balance or age.
+This command
-automatically returns results for the tables in a pair.
+setup automatically returns two sets of results covering both tables.

-The user also can make up a more customized query, even separately for each table (but it would work as well as it does
+The user also can make up a more customized query, even separately, one table a time (but it works as easy as it does
-for both at the same time).
-The user must input two ranges, one for age and one for balance.
-Those set restrictions
+for both at once).
+The user must input two ranges, for age and balance.
+Those form restrictions together that are
-together that will be put on the returned records.
-Regarding possible values, the utmost extremes supported by this query derive from the limits of a signed 64-bit
+followed by the returned records.
+As for possible values, the utmost extremes supported in the query match
-integer.
+9223372036854775807 and -9223372036854775808 respectively.
 Bigger values will be caught and answered with an error.

-An important fact is that the two different modes described above exclude each other, only one can go a time.
+Another important fact is that both modes described above exclude the other one.

-While statistics has been considered a spinal feature of this command, if submitted with that on, it will report back
+While statistics has been considered the spinal feature of this command, it reports back structured information about
-structured information about the Node's historical financial operations.
-This will include services ordered from other
+the Node's historical financial operations.
+This will include services ordered from other Nodes as well as the opposite,
-Nodes as well as the opposite, services provided for other Nodes, represented by monetary values owed and paid to
-and from this Node's wallets.
+services provided for other Nodes, represented by monetary values owed and paid to and from this Node's wallets.

+`statsRequired` should be true if historical total balances (see below) are required, false if they are
+not necessary.
+However, if topRecordsOpt and customQueriesOpt are both null, statsRequired must not be false, since
-`statsRequested` works for signalization of a refusal of the statistics and so, if those yet wanted, this boolean flag
+it would produce an empty response works for signalization of a refusal of the statistics and so, if those yet wanted,
-should stay as `true`.
-However, using `false` without any attached query is forbidden as it would lead to a pointless
+this boolean flag should stay as `true`.
+However, using `false` without any attached query is forbidden as it would
-request.
+lead to a pointless request.

-`topRecordsOpt` initiates a request for a given number of top records in the tables.
+`topRecordsOpt` initiates the request for a given number of top records in the tables.
 An optional feature.
 It is good to
-know that only accounts with positive balances can be displayed in this mode which means some receivables theoretically
+know that only accounts with positive balances can be displayed in this mode which means some receivables might stay
-might be omitted given their nature of possible negative numbers.
+out of scope given their nature of possibly negative numbers.

-`count` is number of records to be returned if they exist.
+`count` is the number of records to be returned if so many exist.
 It should be a number bigger than zero.
-The other side limit
+The other
-is made by unsigned 16-bit integer.

-`orderedBy` allows a choice of ordering, while each one goes downwards.
-Possible values: `Balance` and  `Age`.
+side's limit is defined by the number 65535.

+`orderedBy` orderedBy allows you to choose whether the results are sorted in descending order by `Balance` or by `Age`.
+One of these values must be supplied.

-`customQueriesOpt` provides a way to get a summary of accounts with a more specific filter.
-It works for both account
+`customQueriesOpt` provides a way to get a specifically filtered summary of accounts.
+It works for both account types,
-types receivable, and it is possible to decide for only one of those.
-This query would work also if one demands to
+payables and receivables, although possibly only one of those as well.
+This query is efficient also if somebody wishes
-display negative balances, and thus it is a good fit for a check of receivable accounts being negative.
+to display balances including the negative ones, and therefore this is a good fit for a check of receivable accounts
+with balances lower than zero.

-`payableOpt` is an optional field and if supplied it sets the limits which will be applied in the search for accounts
+`payableOpt` is an optional field and if supplied it sets the limits which will be applied in the search of accounts
-matching the requirements.
+matching these requirements.

-`receivableOpt` is an optional field and if supplied it sets the limits which will be applied in the search for
+`receivableOpt` is an optional field and if supplied it sets the limits which will be applied in the search of accounts
-accounts matching the requirements.
+matching these requirements.

-The following parts of objects possibly attached to those two previous fields are mostly the same for both.
+The following subfields, standing as parameters of the two previously described fields, seem mostly the same for both.
-The only difference is in value limits over the balance parameters where for payables you can supply values from 0
+The only difference lies in value limits at the parameters of balance where for payables you can supply values from 0
-to the maximum of signed 64-bit integer and for receivables the limits are from the minimum of signed 64-integer to
+to the maximum 9223372036854775807 and for receivables from -9223372036854775808 up to 9223372036854775807.
-up to its maximum.

 `minAgeS` is measured in seconds from the present time and represents a constraint for the accounts we will be
-searching over; this is the lower limit of the debt's age, respectively how long has it been since the last payment.
+searching over; this is the lower limit of the debt's age, respectively how long it has been since the last payment.

 `maxAgeS` is measured in seconds from the present time and represents a constraint for the accounts we will be
-searching over; this is the upper limit of the debt's age, respectively how long has it been since the last payment.
+searching over; this is the upper limit of the debt's age, respectively how long it has been since the last payment.

 `minBalanceGwei` means an amount of Gwei, the minimal value to what the accounts to be reported should fit in with
 their balances.